Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 ### Deathwatch

 You specialise in hunting those not native to your realm.
 You gain proficiency in Arcana and Religion.
-In addition, you can cast [:spell-lv1: Protection from Evil and Good] without expending a spell slot once per Long Rest.
+In addition, you can also cast  [:spell-lv1: Protection from Evil and Good] once without expending a spell slot

 ---